Bush v. Gore: Critiques

-Justice Stevens' criticism of the Court in his dissent for questioning the impartiality of Florida's judiciary was itself criticized by Lund, a former law clerk for Justice O'Connor.
+Stevens's criticism of the Court in his dissent for questioning the impartiality of Florida's judiciary was itself criticized by Lund, a former law clerk for O'Connor.
 Professor Charles Zelden faults the per curiam opinion in the case for, among other things, not declaring that the nation's electoral system required significant reform, and for not condemning administration of elections by part-time boards of elections dominated by partisan and unprofessional officials.
 Zelden concludes that the Court's failure to spotlight this critical flaw in American electoral democracy made a replay of Bush v.
 Gore more likely, not less likely, either in Florida or elsewhere.
-In 2013, retired Justice O'Connor, who had voted with the majority, said that the case "gave the court a less-than-perfect reputation".
+In 2013, O'Connor, who had voted with the majority, said that the case "gave the court a less-than-perfect reputation".
 She added, "Maybe the court should have said, 'We're not going to take it, goodbye.' ...
 And probably the Supreme Court added to the problem at the end of the day."

-A subsequent article in Vanity Fair quotes several of the court's clerks at the time who were critical of the decision.
-They note that, despite the per curiam decision's declaration that the case was taken "reluctantly", Justice Kennedy had been rather enthusiastic about taking the case all along.
+A Vanity Fair article quotes several of the court's clerks at the time who were critical of the decision.
+They note that, despite the per curiam opinion's declaration that the case was taken "reluctantly", Kennedy had been rather enthusiastic about taking the case all along.
 They felt at the time, as had many legal scholars, that the case was unlikely to go to the Supreme Court at all.
 In fact some of the justices were so certain that the case would never come before them that they had already left for vacations.

 Public reaction

 Editorials in the country's leading newspapers were overwhelmingly critical of the decision.
-A review by The Georgetown Law Journal found that the nation's top newspapers, by circulation, had published 18 editorials criticizing the decision, compared with just 6 praising it.
-They similarly published 26 op-eds criticizing the decision, compared to just 8 defending the decision.
-Polls showed a range of reactions, with 37–65% of respondents believing that personal politics influenced the decision of the justices, depending on the poll.
-A Princeton Survey poll recorded 46% of respondents saying that the decision made them more likely to suspect the partisan bias of the judges in general.
+A review by The Georgetown Law Journal found that the nation's top newspapers, by circulation, had published 18 editorials criticizing the decision and six praising it.
+They similarly published 26 op-eds criticizing the decision and eight defending it.
+Polls showed a range of reactions, with 37–65% of respondents believing that personal politics influenced the justices' decisions, depending on the poll.
+A Princeton Survey poll recorded 46% of respondents saying that the decision made them more likely to suspect partisan bias in judges in general.
 An NBC News/Wall Street Journal poll showed that 53% of respondents believed that the decision to stop the recount was based mostly on politics.
-A 2010 article in Slate listed the case as the first in a series of events that eroded American trust in the results of elections, noting that the number of lawsuits brought over election issues has more than doubled since Bush v.
+A 2010 Slate article listed the case as the first in a series of events that eroded American trust in the results of elections, noting that the number of lawsuits brought over election issues had more than doubled since Bush v.
 Gore.